paluchi/crossmint_challenge/README.md

 To set up and run the project, please follow these instructions:

 1. **Set Up Environment Variables**:
-   Copy the `.env.local` file to `.env` to set your environment variables:
+   Copy the `.env.example` file to `.env` to set your environment variables:
    ```bash
    cp .env.local .env
    ```
+   Also add a valid candidateId.

 2. **Install Dependencies**:
    Install the necessary npm packages by running: